 The GCIC Academic Symposium: COM's GCIC Academic Symposium is an opportunity for students to showcase their best academic and creative projects.
-I chair this event and am therefore especially motivated to help you gain knowledge concerning it.
-Speak with me if you'd like to learn more and/or visit: http://www.com.edu/symposium.
-Participation in the symposium helps develop your professional skills, widens your professional networks, and should be noted on your resume.
-This academic year, the symposium is Friday, March 31, 2023 from 9 am to 3 pm.
+To learn more, visit: com.edu/symposium.
+Participation in the symposium helps develop your professional skills, widens your professional networks, and should be noted on your resume/CV.
+This academic year, the symposium is on Friday, March 22, 2024, from 9 a.m. to 2:30 p.m. in the STEAM building.
 The abstract submission deadline is Thursday, Feb.
-23, 2023, at 11:59 pm.
+15, 2024, at 11:59 p.m.
+Please speak with me if you are interested or have questions.

-Course Outline/Calendar English 1301 | Fall 2022 | 16-Week Calendar 8/22/2022 - 12/08/2022 (Tentative/Subject to change with notice)
+English 1301 | Fall 2023 | 16-Week Calendar 8/23/2023 - 12/13/2023 (Tentative/Subject to change with notice)